 To which goods does the margin scheme apply?

 Do you trade in second-hand goods?
+Such as used cars, clothes, or books.
 Then you may be allowed to apply the margin scheme.
 The margin scheme applies to most used goods that you have purchased without VAT.
-These are all goods that your customer can use again, whether or not after repair.
 Goods that you buy from a private individual always count as used goods, even if they have never been used.
-Under certain conditions, the margin scheme also applies to art, antiques, or collectables that you have purchased without VAT.
+The margin scheme sometimes also applies to art, antiques, or collectables that you have purchased without VAT.
+However, only under certain conditions.

 Sell margin goods with VAT

-With each sale, you may choose not to apply the margin scheme, but the normal VAT scheme.
-You then calculate the VAT on the sales price.
-You will usually do this if your customer is an entrepreneur and can deduct VAT.
+For each sale, you may also choose not to apply the margin scheme.
+You then calculate VAT on the selling price.
+And include VAT on the invoice.
+You can choose to do this if your customer is a business and can deduct VAT.
+Otherwise, your business customer cannot deduct VAT on this purchase.
+This way you make it more advantageous for your customer.

 The margin scheme in your VAT return